The Charles Wood Singers

 Membership of the Charles Wood Singers' is open to all those who:

-- can demonstrate sufficient levels of skill and enthusiasm to meet the challenge of an intensive week of musical study.
+can demonstrate sufficient levels of skill and enthusiasm, including to sight reading to meet the challenge of an intensive week of musical study.

 New applicants will be required to attend an audition.
 These will be held as follows:

 Dublin, 10th May